 10 Great Things to do in Narva, Estonia

-This post is about the best things to do in Narva in Estonia.
+This post is about the best things to do in Narva, Estonia.
 Narva is the third biggest city in Estonia after Tallinn and Tartu.
 It is in the Idu Viru county at the most eastern point of the country.
-Right at the border with Russia, it is also a very different city from others in the country.
+Right at the border with Russia, the city has a very different atmosphere from others in the country.

 Why visit Narva?

 Narva is and has always been a frontier town.
 The iconic Narva river is now the official border between the European Union with Russia.
 Already in the Middle ages the river separated Catholic Europe in the West from the Orthodox Slavs in the East.

 As a result there are two competing castles opposite each other.
 Narva castle in Estonia and the Ivangorod castle in Russia on the other side.
 Saint Petersburg is less than 4 hours away from Narva

 However, the river is not the strict division line it might look like.
 Narva feels very different from the other cities in Estonia.
 Russians who are an ethnic minority elsewhere in Estonia, still form a majority in Narva.
 Soviet architecture that is quickly disappearing in the rest of the country still dominates the urban landscape here.

 Narva was completely demolished in WW2.
 The Soviets eventually rebuilt the city and even renovated the medieval Narva castle.
 To be honest, there are not that many things to do in Narva, besides the impressive castle.